Dunhame Hale logo

 Party Walls

-A party wall is a wall that sits directly on the boundary of land between two (and sometimes more) different owners.
-Good examples include the walls that separate terraced or semi-detached houses — or walls that make up the boundary between two gardens (party fence walls).
+A party wall is a wall that sits directly on the boundary between land owned by two or more different parties.
+Common examples include the dividing walls between terraced or semi-detached houses, or boundary walls between gardens often referred to as party fence walls.

 So what do I need to do when I am considering works to my property?